Ayusshhh27/Git-Github/pilot.md

 Followed a tutorial about Git and Github.

+firstly learnt about why we need GIT and GITHUB.

-Learnt about
+Then Learnt about
-- Added
+- Add
-- Staged
+- Stage
-- Committed
+- Commit

+Learnt about Git ignore.
-Learnt about Git ignore as well.
+Learnt about Git stage and Git log.